rreddy626/spring25/fairness/feb-10.md

 ### Suggestions for the Future
 - Support research into mitigating algorithmic discrimination.
 - Encourage organizations, institutions, and companies to design transparency and accountability mechanisms in their algorithmic systems.
-- Promote academic research and industry efforts for algorithmic auding and external fairness testing of big data systems.
+- Promote academic research and industry efforts for algorithmic auditing and external fairness testing of big data systems.
 - Increase participation and opportunities in computer science and data science, so more people are informed.
 - Consider the roles of the government and private sectors in the context of big data.